signaldust/bunny-jit/README.md

 Should you somehow run into issues with automatic dependencies, type `make clean` to start fresh.
 Standard stuff.

-The `Makefile` currently won't work on Windows, I will try to fix this eventually.
+The `Makefile` currently won't work on Windows (at least not without something like Cygwin; I haven't tried), I will try to fix this eventually.
 In the mean time, it should be possible to compile everything under `src/` into a static library and link with whatever other source files you have.